 If you overwater, apply too much fertilizer, or use tap water, the leaf tips will dry out and become brown.
 Adopt healthy habits and use distilled or rainwater instead.
 Aglaonema varieties may also be visited by spider mites, scales, mealybugs, and aphids, so inspect them regularly and routinely.

 Aglaonema varieties are slow-growing species that can live up to 10 years if given the right conditions and care.

 They can grow up to two feet long and grow to be quite compact and elegant plants.
 You won’t have to repot any of the aglaonema varieties often.

-Stunning, air-purifying and easy to care for, aglaonema species make great additions for greening your living space.
-Group them together with photos and sanseveria species to inject curiosity and interest into the display.
+Stunning, air-purifying, and easy to care for, aglaonema species make great additions for greening your living space.
+Group them together with photos and sansevieria species to inject curiosity and interest into the display.

 Match them with Ponytail Palm, Pothos, ZZ Plant, Orchids, Jungle Queen, Anthurium inside or outside for more colorful gardens.
 Alternatively, select some other plants that prefer shade such as begonias or impatiens.

 Which of these aglaonema varieties is your favorite?
 Share your impressions with me!